-The best data recovery software makes it simple and easy to restore deleted files and folders on your PC, Mac, Android device, or iPhone.
+The best data recovery software makes it simple and easy to recover deleted files and folders on your computer, mobile device, or storage media.

-Ask anyone who has experienced data loss whether it’s a fun experience, and they’ll tell you no. Data loss, whether due to hardware or software failure, accidental deletion, or cybercrime, is a stressful experience.
+Ask anyone who has experienced data loss whether it’s a fun experience, and they’ll tell you that data loss, whether due to hardware or software failure, accidental deletion, or cybercrime, is extremely stressful.

 While there are a number of data backup software (opens in new tab) options, and disk cloning software (opens in new tab) that can make the process of data recovery relatively simple and easy to do, if you don't have anything like this in place then in the event of a hard drive crash or corrupted drive you will need dedicated data recovery tools to help restore your missing files and folders.

-Act now to get an EaseUS Data Recovery Wizard Professional subscription with a 25% discount, which means you can get a 1-month subscription for $52.46/£53.96 and a 1-year sub for $74.96/£76.46.
-All you have to do is enter the code AFF-TECH-RAD when you checkout to claim your 25% off the listed price.
+Act now to get a Stellar Data Recovery subscription with a $20 discount, which means you can get a 1-year sub for $79.99.
+All you have to do is enter the code Techradar20 when you checkout to claim your $20 off the listed price. (opens in new tab)

 It pays, then, to have a robust data security plan for your organization.
-Data recovery software should be an integral component of this plan.
+Data recovery software or data recovery services should be an integral component of this plan.

 We'll therefore list the best data recovery software, both free and paid, currently available.